UBC-CIC/Quantum-AI/docs/deploymentGuide.md

     --profile <YOUR-PROFILE-NAME>
 ```

-### Step 3a: CDK Deployment in Hybrid Cloud Environment
+### Step 3a: CDK Deployment with an Existing VPC

-The following set of instructions are only if you want to deploy this application in a **hybrid cloud environment**.
+The following set of instructions are only if you want to deploy this application with an **existing VPC**.
 If you do not want to do this you can skip this section.

-In order to deploy in a hybrid cloud environment, you will need to have access to the **aws-controltower-VPC** and the name of your **AWSControlTowerStackSet**.
+In order to deploy, you will need to have access to the **aws-controltower-VPC** and the name of your **AWSControlTowerStackSet**.

 1. **Modify the VPC Stack:**
    - Navigate to the `vpc-stack.ts` file located at `cdk/lib/vpc-stack.ts`.